fransfela/fransfela.github.io/_posts/en-us/2023-11-07-danish-sound-day-health-wellbeing-reflection.md

 One of the most fascinating discussions came during the panel on the future of hearing aids.
 Alex Costa from GN Group and Nick Hunn from WiFore talked about how these devices are evolving from assistive tools into augmented hearing systems.

 Think about it: if you can selectively amplify voices while suppressing background noise, why stop there?
 Why not add real-time translation?
 Or directional focus that lets you "zoom in" on a conversation across a crowded room?
-We're moving toward a world where hearing aids aren't just for people with hearing loss—they're for anyone who wants to *optimize* how they experience sound.
+We're moving toward a world where hearing aids aren't just for people with hearing loss, they're for anyone who wants to *optimize* how they experience sound.

 But here's where my perceptual evaluation background kicks in: **who decides what "optimized" means?** If an algorithm enhances your hearing, is it improving fidelity, or is it imposing a version of reality that doesn't exist?
 And more importantly, do users feel *better* with these enhancements, or just *different*?